jvroig/journey-to-agentic-ai-from-first-principles/Part01/README.md

 To get started with this project, follow these steps:

 1. **Clone this repository**

-    Clones this repo, then go to the Part01 folder
+    Clone this repo, then go to the Part01 folder

     ```bash
     git clone https://github.com/jvroig/journey-to-agentic-ai-from-first-principles.git